 Essential Sales Forecasting Software

-While this list is by no means exhaustive, here are some of the best sales forecasting tools that will help come closer to accurately predicting the future.
+While this list is not exhaustive, here are some of the best sales forecasting tools to help come closer to accurately predicting the future.

-• CRM: A CRM tool will help you store and record information vital to closing sales – while benefitting you from being a dedicated sales tool that supports your sales reps close deals.
-Use this tool to lead track, view your funnel analytics, call sequences and record how prospects heard about you to help determine when you should follow up with prospects and existing customers.
+- CRM: A CRM tool will help you store and record information vital to closing sales while benefitting you from being a dedicated sales tool that supports your sales reps in closing deals.
+Use this tool to lead track, view your funnel analytics and call sequences and record how prospects heard about you to help determine when you should follow up with prospects and existing customers.
 There’s a lot to consider when choosing a CRM tool based on the size and nature of your business.

-• Accounting Software: Forecasting complex data like gross margins will require data usually connected to accounting software – luckily, most have integrations that allow for convenient transfer of information and data.
+- Accounting Software: Forecasting complex data like gross margins will require data usually connected to accounting software – luckily, most have integrations that allow for convenient information and data transfer.

-• Excel or Google Sheets: Sales forecasting often involves creating simple spreadsheets; when making calculations, consider all the internal and external factors that may affect creating an accurate report.
+- Excel or Google Sheets: Sales forecasting often involves creating simple spreadsheets; when calculating, consider all the internal and external factors that may affect creating an accurate report.

 Also read: